-Iridium-rhodium alloy is the most important iridium alloy.
-It is a continuous solid solution (composition and symmetry invariant alloy).
-With the increase of rhodium content, its density and hardness decreased, the pressure processing performance improved, and the resistance to high-temperature oxidation increased.
+Iridium-rhodium alloy is a continuous solid solution (composition and symmetry invariant alloy).
+With the increase in rhodium content, its density and hardness decreased, the pressure processing performance improved, and the resistance to high-temperature oxidation increased.
 Iridium-rhodium alloy can be used as thermocouple material.